wp-plugins/my-content-management/readme.txt

 In addition to the default post types and field groups, you can create new custom post types, create new groups of custom fields, and edit the post types and custom field groups that are built in.

-[Purchase the User's Guide](http://www.joedolson.com/my-content-management/guide/), which offers 25+ pages of detailed information on how to set up, use, and customize My Content Management.

 There's no default styling in My Content Management, so you won't have any problems with conflicts between the plug-in and your theme.
 There is default HTML, but it can be 100% replaced through the included templating system, or by creating your own theme template documents to display these specific content types.

+= Help Support Future Development! =

+[Buy the User's Guide](http://www.joedolson.com/my-content-management/guide/), which offers 25+ pages of detailed information on how to set up, use, and customize My Content Management.

+= How to Use My Content Management =

 All content can be displayed using the shortcode [my_content type='custom_post_type'].
 Other supported attributes include: